Distilling the Essence: Efficient Reasoning Distillation via Sequence Truncation: Results and Analysis

 \subsection{Compute Efficiency}

 Computationally, our $50\%$ training protocol yields substantial resource savings, as illustrated in Figure~\ref{fig:combined_LSP_flops_mem_stepTime}.
-We observe a critical inflection point at LSP $=0.5$ for both memory usage and training time, beyond which costs escalate rapidly due to the quadratic complexity of attention mechanisms.
+We observe a critical inflection point at LSP $=0.5$ for both GPU memory usage\footnote{GPU memory is measured with the NVIDIA Data Center GPU Manager (DCGM) metric DCGM\_FI\_DEV\_FB\_USED to reflect practical device-level VRAM usage.} and training step time, beyond which costs escalate rapidly due to the quadratic complexity of attention mechanisms.

 \textbf{Memory Efficiency.} Peak GPU memory usage remains relatively modest for LSP $\leq 0.5$ but spikes sharply thereafter.
 For instance, in the 8B$\to$4B setting, processing the full sequence ($p=1.0$) consumes up to 68.2 GiB, necessitating an 80GB H100 GPU.
 By truncating to $50\%$, peak memory drops to 36.6 GiB, fitting comfortably on a standard 40GB A100 GPU.
 This reduction lowers the hardware barrier significantly, enabling distillation on more accessible infrastructure.